BettercareHealth/bettercare/README.md

 1. At the same time, you may want to:
 	* manually create Markdown lists using * for bullets and 1. , 2. , 3. etc. for numbered lists.
 	* manually marking key concepts as blockquotes by adding > and a space (not a tab) at the start of each line
+	* Note that list indents can get complicated, so check previous chapters and test your markdown-to-HTML conversion when you hit a tricky one (e.g. a note inside a bullet list nested inside a numbered list).
 1. Add Markdown image references.
 We use reference-style image syntax.
 	* In the text we put ![Alt text][id].
 	* After the image reference, include a caption in italics.
 E.g. *Figure 3-2: Swaddling a newborn baby.**